 1.6 The chairmen of study groups, the chairman of TSAG and the chairmen of other groups set up by the preceding WTSA should make themselves available to participate in the Committee on the Work Programme and Organization.

-1.7 The plenary meeting of a WTSA may set up other committees in accordance with No. 63 of the General Rules.
+1.7 The plenary meeting of a WTSA may set up other committees in accordance with No. 63 of the General Rules of Conferences, Assemblies and Meetings of the Union.

 1.8 All committees and groups referred to in 1.2 to 1.7 above shall normally cease to exist with the closing of WTSA except, if required and subject to the approval of the assembly and within the budgetary limits, the Editorial Committee.
 The Editorial Committee may therefore hold meetings after the closing of the assembly to complete its tasks as assigned by the assembly.

-1.9 Prior to the inaugural meeting of WTSA, in accordance with No. 49 of the General Rules, the heads of delegation shall meet to prepare the agenda for the first plenary meeting and make proposals for the organization of the assembly, including proposals for chairmanships and vice-chairmanships of WTSA and its committees and group(s).
+1.9 Prior to the inaugural meeting of WTSA, in accordance with No. 49 of the General Rules of Conferences, Assemblies and Meetings of the Union, the heads of delegation shall meet to prepare the agenda for the first plenary meeting and make proposals for the organization of the assembly, including proposals for chairmanships and vice-chairmanships of WTSA and its committees and group(s).

 1.10 During WTSA, the heads of delegation shall meet: